 Concurrent Dynamics delivers high fidelity Multibody Dynamics Simulation programs to assess dynamics and control performances of mechanisms and mobile vehicles.
 They expedite:

 Equations of motion of each simulation are generated by Lagrangian formulation.
 They are solved by a recursive order(N) algorithm during runtime.
 The member bodies of the system can be rigid or flexible.
 The equation solver speed is order(N,sum(ni3)), where N=number of bodies, and ni=number of flexible modes for the i-th body.
-The simulations allow simple constraints to lock joints or to prescribe joint motion if required.
+The simulations allow simple constraints to lock joints or to prescribe joint motion as needed.

 Point-to-point constraints can be defined to permit closed mechanical loops in the system.
 Gear constraints can be defined to permit coordinated deployment of multi-linked solar panels.
 Contact constraints prevent points on the mechanical system from penetrating controlled surfaces.
 These constraints can be turned on an off by simple commands during run time.

 Our simulations run on PC's with Window XP and Window 7/8 OS equipped with Matlab/Simulink.
 A typical mdl file (a Simulink program) that we build is shown below.
 This example simulates a satellite with 2 deployable solar arrays, 3 wheels and 6 jets.
 (See the first picture above) The multibody equations of motion specification, mass property, geometry and all desired input/output parameters are defined by a model file.
 User defines it through our model editor.
 The xsv01.dll block (an S-function) in the mdl file reads it and executes all dynamics computations during runtime based on it.
 Xsv01.dll also samples user picked parameters for post simulation viewing.
 It is closed-loop connected to the user supplied control system to complete the mdl file.